 - Curbside pick-up

 - Buy online, pick-up in store

 - Home delivery

 - Locker systems (like Amazon)

-Have you ever placed an order, only to later be informed that the product you’re after isn’t actually available?
-Frustrating to say the least and this makes for an online experience that leaves much to be desired.
-Competition is rife so, making sure you’re giving an unrivalled customer experience needs to be at the forefront of everything you do.
+Have you ever placed an order, only to later be told that the product you want isn’t actually available?
+It’s so frustrating and makes for an online experience that leaves much to be desired.
+Competition is rife so, making sure you’re giving an unrivaled customer experience needs to be at the forefront of everything you do.

-Having real-time information on stock levels not only offers reassurance to your customers, it can also create a sense of urgency which may push customers to the decision stage a lot faster which will likely increase your conversion rates.
+Having real-time information on stock levels not only offers reassurance to your customers, it can also create a sense of urgency which can push customers to the decision stage a lot faster.
+Again, this will likely increase your conversion rates.

-You have a customer browsing on your site so, while they’re browsing, creating opportunities to up-sell, all whilst providing an exciting customer experience, is a great way of increasing your average order values and can go towards reducing marketing spend.
+You have a customer browsing on your site so, while they’re browsing, create opportunities to up-sell.
+This is a great way of increasing your average order values and can go towards reducing marketing spend.
 Creating product bundles or kits is an ideal way of doing this.
-Be informative and let your customers know there are complementary or similar products to the one they’re looking at, so they feel they’re being advised as opposed to being sold to.
+Be informative and let your customers know there are complementary or similar products to the one they’re looking at, so they feel they’re being advised instead of being sold to.

-When you’ve been looking through loads and loads of different product pages, it can sometimes be tricky to remember how you got to where you were or how to get back to a page you were previously looking at.
+When you’ve been looking through loads and loads of different product pages, it’s sometimes tricky to remember how you got to where you were or how to get back to a page you were previously looking at.
 By using breadcrumb navigation, your customers can easily navigate their way around your site and revisit previous sections, too.

-A PIM will give you the power you to quickly make changes to your product pages thanks to powerful integrations and updating capabilities.
-The Pimberly Platform also has a DAM solution, enabling you to add as many images and videos to accompany your products as you wish.
-Your products are your pride and joy so, do them justice and create product pages that tell stories, bring your products to life and, overall, increase your conversion rates.
+A PIM will give you the power you to quickly make changes to create perfect product pages thanks to powerful integrations and updating capabilities.
+The Pimberly Platform also has a DAM solution, enabling you to add as many images and videos to accompany your products as you like.
+Your products are your pride and joy so, do them justice and create perfect product pages that tell stories, bring your products to life and increase your conversion rates!